-The Central African Republic ranks last in the 2016 Human Development Index, with around 76 percent of the country’s 4.7 million population estimated to be living in poverty.
+The Central African Republic (C.A.R) ranks second to last in the 2018 Human Development Index, with around 79 percent of the country’s 4.5 million population estimated to be living in poverty.
+Almost 3 million people residing in the C.A.R. require humanitarian assistance.
 Low productivity, weak markets and high gender inequality are all contributing factors, made worse by recurrent cycles of political crisis and insecurity that hit women in rural communities hardest.

 With livelihoods disrupted by conflict, food production and household purchasing power have weakened.
-Factors such as the destruction of infrastructure and restricted access to land have limited production, resulting in a fall in food consumption and dietary diversity.
-Rising food prices mean that 65 to 75 percent of disposable income is now spent on food, and 45 percent of the population (2 million people) are food insecure.
-Of these, 25 percent are severely food insecure (0.5 million).
+Rising food prices mean that 65 to 75 percent of disposable income is now spent on food, and, according to the latest IPC Report, 45 percent of the population (2.1 million people) are food insecure.
+Of these, 85 percent are severely food insecure (1.8 million).
 Around 40 percent of children aged between 6 months and 5 years are stunted, their growth limited by lack of nutrients in their diet.

 What the World Food Programme is doing in Central African Republic

 NutritionTo help build long-term resilience, WFP is working to improve the nutrition of vulnerable groups including children, people with disabilities and HIV patients.
-36,000 children aged 6 to 59 months will receive fortified food each day, part of a programme designed to treat and prevent malnutrition.
-Vaccination, better water and sanitation, health training and women’s empowerment are also supported by this programme.
+WFP is also implementing an operational pilot to improve coverage and quality for the treatment of wasting in children under 5 and pregnant and nursing women.
+As part of its revised response operation, 36,000 children under 5 will receive fortified food each day, part of a programme designed to treat and prevent malnutrition.
+This programme also supports vaccination, better water and sanitation, health training and women’s empowerment.

 Supporting smallholdersWFP is helping to support smallholder farmers in restoring and enhancing their productive assets, aiming to improve productivity and food security, as well as building resilience to future crises.
 Farmers receive transfers to grow crops and gain some independence, as well as technical assistance and market opportunities to improve their incomes and food and nutrition security.
-School meals and general food distributions programmes will purchase from smallholders, benefiting 46,000 farmers (60 percent of them women).
+School meals and general food distributions programmes purchase from smallholders; in 2018 benefiting 46,000 farmers (60 percent of them women).

-Capacity strengtheningWorking with other UN agencies and government institutions, WFP aims to strengthen national humanitarian and early recovery capacities, supporting the Government to develop and deliver its own Zero Hunger policies and social protection programmes that also incorporate initiatives to improve gender equality.
-These will be backed up by detailed data and the development of monitoring and accountability systems.
+Capacity strengtheningWorking with other UN agencies and government institutions, WFP aims to strengthen national humanitarian and early recovery capacities, support the Government in developing and delivering its own Zero Hunger policies and social protection programmes, which in turn will also incorporate initiatives to improve gender equality.
+These activities will be supported by detailed data and the development of monitoring and accountability systems.

-Supporting humanitarian workLong distances, poor infrastructure, insecurity and the absence of commercial airlines stand in the way of achieving Zero Hunger in the Central African Republic.
+Humanitarian networkLong distances, poor infrastructure, insecurity and the absence of commercial airlines stand in the way of achieving Zero Hunger in the C.A.R.
 To improve humanitarian access, communications and logistics, WFP runs the UN Humanitarian Air Service (UNHAS) and leads the Emergency Telecommunications Cluster (ETC) and Logistics Cluster to ensure safe, reliable and efficient access to populations in need.